-Tanium has gained much popularity the past few years.
+Tanium has gained much popularity in the past few years.
 Those jumping on the Tanium train need to beware.
 If your company uses Tanium, your data is at high risk, IMO.
-Their “peer chain” model, and the lack of encryption of that data, is unsecure and should not be trusted.
+Their “peer chain” model, and the lack of encryption of that data, are insecure and should not be trusted.

 This article is about Tanium: https://www.Tanium.com/products/

 UPDATE: 09 May 2018.
 The DoD IG is opening an investigation into the acquisition of Tanium: https://media.defense.gov/2018/Apr/17/2001904705/-1/-1/1/D2018-D000CU-0125.000.PDF

 UPDATE: 16 Jan 2018.
 I’ve received dozens of responses in the last four months about this article via email, phone calls, text, DM, and in person.
 Here’s a breakdown of those responses: